 “The land that was laid waste has become like the Garden of Eden,” the prophet Ezekiel wrote.

 I run my fingers under the cool flow of the faucet as the sun streams luminous through my kitchen window.
 And I’m a little radiant in this moment because maybe my earlier rapture was no exaggeration.
 My hydrangeas are holy, in their way.
 Reverence was the right word all along.
-And like Moses, and Emily Dickinson, I need to take off my shoes.
+And like Moses, and Elizabeth Barrett Browning, I need to take off my shoes.

 Jesus, Gardener, tend the landscape of my heart.
 Cultivate the soil of my soul.
 Make my waste places flourish with your life and freshness.